adibakshi28/BlackScholes_and_Greeks/README.md

 This project focuses on the Black-Scholes model for option pricing, a fundamental model in financial mathematics.
 It provides an implementation of the model and the calculation of option Greeks using Python.
 (For more detailed information, refer to the [Report.pdf](Report.pdf) included in the repository)

+You can also refer to this colab Notebook to easily try the code for yourself [Google Colab Link](https://colab.research.google.com/drive/1Gi1eKKD-F8ln6qgzsEUE_2YiMPNqNH6S?usp=sharing#scrollTo=G3JzG_Ppb7TC)

 The repository includes the following key components:

 1. **Introduction to Options**: Explanation of call and put options, basic principles, and how they work.